Sanna and Stina's Travel Tips

-Talk to people while travelling and listen to their stories.
+Get to know new people and listen to their stories.
 Ask them about their lives, their hopes, their dreams.
 Let the locals show you their town.
-Be open and don’t judge.
+Be open to different ways of living.
 Travelling is such a wonderful way of coming into contact with all sorts of people from all walks of life.

 6. You don’t need a fortune to travel.

 Both Sanna and I have found on our travels that many people believe that you have a lot of money in order to travel.
-That is not true!
+That isn't true!
 There are so many different ways of travelling.
-What you do need to be is flexible.
-If you are on a budget then do your research before travelling to find affordable accommodation.
-Look into combining travelling with work.
+If you're on a budget, do your research before travelling to find affordable accommodation.
+Look into combining travel with work.
 Look into volunteering.
 Camping.
 Airbnb.
 Couchsurfing.
 Hostels.
 Stay for longer periods so that you get a weekly or monthly discount.
 Look for self-catering options.
 Don’t eat out all the time.
 Walk everywhere!

 |Photo by Sanna Hellberg|

 7. Be present.

-Slow down.
-Live in the present moment.
-Turn your phone off and give up the desire to document everything all the time.
+Tune in to the present moment here and now.
+Put away your camera and give up the desire to document everything all the time.
 Capture the moment in your heart instead of photos.